 The contribution policy is set by N.J.S.A.
 43:15A, Chapter 62, P.L. of 1994 and Chapter 115, P.L. of 1998, and requires contributions by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
 Employers' contributions are actuarially determined annually by the

-The Authority's total contributions to PERS for the year ended were \$ 130,491.
+The Authority's total contributions to PERS for the year ended September 30, 2020 was \$ 130,491.